The Promise (Justified): Casting

 Abby Miller and Mykelti Williamson appear in the episode uncredited as their respective characters.
 Their appearances were nearly scrapped as both actors had scheduling conflicts.
 The writers intended to have Damon Herriman and Margo Martindale to return as Dewey Crowe and Mags Bennett at some point during the finale but scheduling conflicts prevented it from happening.

 Jason Gedrick, who worked with Yost on Boomtown, makes an appearance as Richard, Winona's new husband.
 The series also starred Neal McDonough, Mykelti Williamson and Gary Basaraba, all three ended up making appearances in Justified.
 Yost hoped that Boomtown' series regulars Donnie Wahlberg, Lana Parrilla and Nina Garbiras could appear at some point.

 Yost noted the difficulty of managing to get all actors in the series involved at the same time.
 Scheduling conflicts included Kaitlyn Dever working on Last Man Standing, Walton Goggins working on The Hateful Eight and Jere Burns working on Angie Tribeca.
-It was prioritary for Yost to get Dever on the final episodes, saying "every scene she's in just has an extra punch to it because she's in it.
+It was a priority for Yost to get Dever on the final episodes, saying "every scene she's in just has an extra punch to it because she's in it.
 And it's also a sense of the future.
 That she is the one Harlan person who's sticking around, and she's going to try to make things work.
 She's not leaving.
 Everyone else is talking about leaving, and she's not.
 We thought that was important, too."